blueskyletters/blueskyletters.github.io/_posts/2020-07-26-fault-in-our-stars-and-dil-bechara.md

 I'm not giving a book review because it really isn't necessary.
 Many of you have either read the book or watched the Hollywood movie.
 The thing is, I had the temptation to write something about it after watching _Dil Bechara._

 Like any and every Fault in Our Stars adaptation, the movie left me in tears, obviously.
-What made the movie even more sad is the fact that Sushant Singh Rajput will not be seen on screen again.
+What made  even more sad is the fact that Sushant Singh Rajput will not be seen on screen again.
 The movie was funny, touching, romantic and emotional.

 _Seri?
 Seri._                                                                                          The Indian version of the epic dialogue _okay?okay_ earned our hearts instantly.